 Purpose

-Subtask D will drive adoption of flexibility products and services by disseminating evidence of successful case studies and customer acceptance.
+Subtask D will drive adoption of flexibility products and services by disseminating evidence of successful case studies and by engaging with and exploring stakeholder needs.

 Strategy and Activity Structure